RobertIonita/univ/README.md

 ---------------------------------------------------------------------------------------------------

-IPC - prictice files with structs
+.vscode - pre-defined settings for gcc tasks.
     You have some useful commands that I wrote for you in .vscode folder.
 DO NOT TOUCH IT! :
         Alt+F9 will trigger task "Compiles C file" Ctrl+F9 will trigger task "Run C file"